Content

 Zero-trust frameworks help secure BYOD networks by restricting access to only authenticated devices and users, addressing the lack of perimeter control in traditional security models.

-The article details the use of access control mechanisms, including profiling and captive portals, to verify device and user identities before allowing access to corporate resources, helping reduce unauthorized access to sensitive data.
+We detail the use of access control mechanisms, including profiling and captive portals, to verify device and user identities before allowing access to corporate resources, helping reduce unauthorized access to sensitive data.

 A zero-trust approach strengthens the security of BYOD networks by enforcing strict access controls that do not rely on traditional network perimeters.